Assistance programs Mercer County New Jersey and Trenton

 Two options for homeowners who are behind on their mortgage payments, or who are facing a foreclosure, include the New Jersey foreclosure mediation program as well as the Mortgage Assistance Pilot (MAP) program.
 Both of these are local court and government created programs to help New Jersey families deal with the housing crisis.

-Consumer Credit Counseling of NJ - Debt Management Program assists clients in formal plan to repay debts.
-Other services include Housing Counseling & Reverse Mortgage Counseling, including free Mortgage Default & Delinquency advice, pre-purchase & rental counseling, and foreclosure advice.
+There is also advice from experts including free Mortgage Default & Delinquency advice, pre-purchase & rental counseling, and foreclosure advice.
 They are a HUD approved counseling agency.
-Click here for more, or dial (888) 726 - 3260
+Click here for more details on free New Jersey HUD counseling, or dial (888) 726 - 3260 or 800-769-3571.